-Even if you and your spouse cannot communicate, we always urge our clients to be considerate of the welfare of the children.
-They are often the innocent victims of the marital case you have with your spouse.
+Even if parents cannot easily communicate, we always urge our clients to be considerate of the interests of the children.
+They are often the innocent victims of the parents marital problems.
 It is always best for the parties to work out their custodial arrangements on an amicable basis, sometimes with the help of a qualified professional.
-Whether the parents have 50-50 physical custody or a partial custody, for one it will be difficult to follow a specific schedule, and we prefer that our clients maintain a degree of flexibility whether they are the primary, partial or shared custodial parents, keeping the children's best interests paramount.
+Whether the parents have 50-50 physical custody or a partial custody, for one it will be difficult to follow a specific schedule.
+We encourage our clients maintain a degree of flexibility whether they are the primary, partial or shared custodial parents, keeping the children's best interests paramount.

 Generally, marital property is identified as of the date of the final separation between the parties.
 However, the dates for valuing marital property may vary, and broad discretion is given to the court in determining what valuation date to use for each item of marital property.
 Many asset values are determined at the date of separation and at date of settlement or trial.
 The most logical value will depend on the reasons for change in value.
 As an illustration, publically-traded stock acquired during marriage and owned as of the date of final separation will usually be valued as of the date of the final hearing or settlement as the change in value is outside the control of either spouse.
 The Divorce Code specifically addresses the valuation and distribution of retirement assets.
 You will provide details to your lawyer who can address the caselaw on date of valuation.